mepps-md/tor/docs/source/tenderfields.rst

 :items.unit.code:
-   measurement unit code  (has to go in line with the  UN/CEFACT standard, for example - KGM)
+   measurement unit code  (has to go in line with the  UN/CEFACT standard, for example - KGM) according to :ref:`rst_codebooks`

 :items.unit.name:
-   measurement unit name in Romanian
+   measurement unit name in Romanian according to :ref:`rst_codebooks`

 :items.quantity:
    quantity